iHeslop/Urban-Sense/README.md

 ## Description / Requirements

-Smart City Data Analytics platform is a comprehensive project that involves integrating various data sources, processing and analyzing the data, and presenting it in a user-friendly interface.
+UrbanSense is a smart city data analytics platform that involves integrating various data sources, processing and analyzing the data, and presenting it in a user-friendly interface.
 The main focus areas of the project are to analyze and look at cities in relation to:

 - Traffic Monitoring
 - Air quality and pollution levels